Getting started with .NET MAUI Maps (SfMaps)

 map.Layer = layer;

-Load a remote file
+Loading a remote file

-SfMaps provides support to load the json data or shapefile from the uri.
+SfMaps provides support to load the JSON data or shapefile from the URI.

 The MapSource.FromUri method requires a Uri argument, and returns a new MapSource object that reads the shape source from the Uri.
 There’s also an implicit conversion for string-based URIs.